jarch-ma/TLG/README.md

  3. Revised Qualitative Visualization Analysis. ---> For Reviewer 2: Q24e
  4. Added Qualitative Visualization Analysis. ---> For Reviewer 2: Q24e and Reviewer 3: W9Dn

-## 1.Update Quantitative Analysis:
+## 1.Update Quantitative Analysis (For Reviewer 1: nR2K):

 Table 3.
 Ablation study on various modules of TLG.
 The first row represents using only homogeneous features extracted by Backbone ResNet50.
 Following the same settings as AFANet, we set the support and query to layers 3, 9, and 12.
 <div align=center><img width="80%" src="Figures/Table3.png"></div>

-## 2.Added Quantitative Analysis:
+## 2.Added Quantitative Analysis (For Reviewer 3: W9Dn and Reviewer 4: 7h83):

 Table 4.
 Ablation study on heterogeneous support and query layers.
 The backbone and dataset are ResNet50 and Pascal-5i, respectively.
 <div align=center><img width="80%" src="Figures/Table4.png"></div>

-## 3. Update Qualitative Visualization Analysis:
+## 3. Update Qualitative Visualization Analysis (For Reviewer 2: Q24e):
 <div align=center><img width="80%" src="Figures/Fig.7.png"></div>

 Figure 7.
 Visualization of heterogeneous features at different layers for support feature map.
 The first row corresponds to the low layer, while the second and third rows represent the middle layer and high layer, respectively.
 The upper-right displays the raw support image corresponding to the feature map.